 Seek to identify the internal “will” of others’ conversations.
 Be receptive to what “is” being said, as well as what “is not” being said, seeking to understand what the person’s spirit and mind are saying.

 Observe what the non-verbal signals are sending as well as the words that are spoken.

 Treat everyone like a 10.
 Empathetic leaders treat everyone from the same value-based standard, exhibiting a deep-seated belief that everyone has intrinsic and extrinsic value.

 Empathetic leadership exhibits a strong commitment to the personal growth of everyone – provide professional development, listen to suggestions, reflect on their value and incorporate where appropriate.

 4. Make Employees your “Number 1” Priority

 put people first in your leadership.
 Lead from your heart, with compassion, as you help others meet their highest priority development needs.

 Empathetic leaders desire to “serve first,” demonstrating a personal calling in the interest of others.

 How far will you go to lead others?
 Each leader must answer that question for themselves.
-For me, it is going the extra mile when required, to enhance their lives.
-Instead of giving up on someone, attempt to improve them.
+For me, it is going the extra mile, when required, to enhance their lives instead of giving up on someone and attempting to improve them.

 You will see the difference you made, and, more importantly, you will feel the intrinsic reward from your empathetic leadership efforts.